TrevMcKendrick/blog/_posts/2014-04-28-My-2nd-Year-in-the-App-Store.md

 Bonus: Somehow I got the nickname "Biblia Jefe", which means Bible boss.
 It was a fun 3 months.

-**Building My Own First Product**
-I'm working on a brand new B2B product in Rails.
-It's about 80% ready for launch.

-My [partner](https://twitter.com/mikeperley) and I won a $20,000 grant from the State of Utah to make this thing, so that's a nice little cushion, too.

-Nothing to announce today, but here's a sneak peak [of the logo](http://buffer-uploads.s3.amazonaws.com/000000000000000000015056/3ec157eb7ea28717d922c27bb57eb6e9.jpg).

-All in all it's been a great year.
-And it all started by an app I built for $500.

 You can follow me on [Twitter here](http://twitter.com/trevmckendrick)